entropyxyz/cli/README.md

     # [1/4] Resolving packages...
     ```

-1. Start the CLI with:
+1. Start the CLI:

+    For an interactive text user interface:
     ```shell
     yarn start
+    ```

+    To read about programmatic use:
+    ```shell
+    yarn start --help
     ```